Old Jaffa: Israel

-The park in the neighbourhood, with a view of the footbridge.
+The park in the neighbourhood, with a view of the fotbridge.

 Disputes about the merging of Tel Aviv and Jaffa, with the former wanting only to add the Jewish neighborhoods in the north of Jaffa and the latter wanting a total merge led to a gradual unification.
 The Old City was partly added on 18 May 1949 as part of the first Arab-controlled land to fall under Jewish control.
-The remainder of the Old City would be added in 24 April 1950 when the complete unification occurred.
+The remainder of the Old City would be added on 24 April 1950 when the complete unification occurred.

 Old Jaffa has increasingly gentrified with the residential population dropping dramatically and an increasing number of art galleries, restaurants, souvenir shops as well as various ongoing archaeological digs.
-According to Historian Menachem Klein, 70% of structures in old Jaffa have been destroyed between 1960 and 1985, with much of the old city being covered by Pisga Park.
+According to Historian Menachem Klein, 7% of structures in old Jaffa have been destroyed between 1960 and 1985, with much of the old city being covered by Pisgah Park.
 There is a particular interest on the cultural melange by the relatively rare, in Israel, triple mix of Muslim, Jews, and Christian.

 Places in Jaffa

 Pisgah Garden

 The Pisgah garden, known also as the Abrasha garden was designed by Avraham Karavan.
 It is located on the top of Jaffa hill.
 The garden is connected to Kedumim Square and St. Peter's Church through the Zodiac Bridge over the road (Solomon's Bay Street) that borders the hill.
 The gardens integrate with their surroundings, so they can be reached from different directions.
-The area features several different actitives and not just a park, there are archaeological excavation areas, restored homes, works of art and cannons from the Napoleonic Wars.
+The area features several different activities and not just a park, there are archaeological excavation areas, restored homes, works of art and cannons from the Napoleonic Wars.